nicohlr/ipychart/docs/docs/user_guide/charts.md

 ## Bubble

-A bubble chart is used to display three dimensions of data at the same time.
+A bubble chart is used to display three-dimension data.
 The location of the bubble is determined by the first two dimensions and the corresponding horizontal and vertical axes.
 The third dimension is represented by the radius of the individual bubbles.

 :::details Click to show the code used to generate the Chart.
 <br/>